harbya/Streaming-Data-with-Kafka/README.md

 1527920209457 | null | 5 | 59 | blue-collar | married | secondary | no | 0 | yes | no | unknown | 5 | may | 226 | 1 | -1 | 0 | unknown | no
 ```

-Let's create a table so we can group customers by age:
+Let's create a table so we can perform aggregations using customers by age:

 ##
 ```